 Dota Major Championships: A series of regional tournaments scheduled and sponsored by Valve and produced by third-party organizations such as ESL.
 Split into two tiers with the same rules, Majors and Minors, these events act as paths for qualification to The International at the end of the year and are run in China, Europe, North America, South America, Southeast Asia and Commonwealth of Independent States (CIS) regions.
 Majors have a minimum prize pool of $1 million (half from the organizer and half from Valve) while Minors have a minimum of $125,000 in prizes.
-The IEM Katowice is one of the key annual events in this series, with it held in Katowice, Poland, usually towards the end of February.
+Notable examples include the IEM Katowice in Poland and the Kuala Lumpur Major in Malaysia.

 The International: The annual World Championship Dota 2 esports tournament run by Valve Corporation since 2011 and officially the largest and highest-paying esports tournament in the world based on audience (400,000 million) and record-breaking prize-pools (US$24 million).
 The International features 18 of the world’s best teams, both directly invited and qualified, in a double elimination tournament format played best of one, best of three and best of five as the series progresses.

 Football is one of the most popular sports in the world so it’s only natural to witness the rapid creation of several regional esports leagues for the annual FIFA video game franchise.